Brandon-Rozek/website/content/blog/2015-10-18-javascript-conditional-statements.md

 }
 ```

-You can also run a block of code when a condition is false using the <code class="language-javascript">else</code> statement.
+You can also run a block of code when a condition is false using the `else` statement.

 ```javascript
 if (condition) {